SenteonLLC/senteonllc.github.io/version/latest/Reports.md

 Group Reports can be generated in the following location: `Managed Account Console > Endpoints > Groups`

-1) Click the `View` button on the group you wish t generate a report for
+1) Click the `View` button on the group you wish to generate a report for
 2) Click the `Generate Report` button

 ### Report Options

-Group specific reports will detail all of the Endpoints, Security Configurations, and Alerts specific to the Group and all Endpoints within that Group.
+Group Reports will display all of the Endpoints, Security Configurations, and Alerts specific to the Group and all Endpoints within that Group.